MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 # Anchor a guide in Dynamics 365 Guides by using Azure Object Anchors Preview

 Anchoring a guide with Azure Object Anchors (AOA) is a new preview capability for Dynamics 365 Guides on HoloLens 2.
 This feature is not available on HoloLens 1.
-The preview release supports larger static objects as anchors; subsequent releases will include support for sporadically moving objects.
-AOA uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
+This preview release supports largee static objects only.
+AOA uses sensing and processing on HoloLens 2 to recognize a physical object and match it with a digital twin that has been  imported into Dynamics 365 Guides, converted to an object anchor, and assigned to a guide.

-There are four basic steps required to create an anchor with AOA:
+Authors must do three steps to use object anchors:

-1. The author of the guide identifies an appropriate object in the physical world to anchor the guide to.
+1. Identify an appropriate object in the physical world to anchor the guide to.

-2. The author converts a digital 3D model that matches the physical object into an object anchor through the Guides model-driven app.
+2. Import and convert a digital twin of that object through the Guides model-driven app.

-3. The author assigns the object anchor to a specific guide by using the Anchor wizard in the Dynamics 365 Guides PC app.
+3. Choose **Object Anchor** as the anchor method for the gude and assign the resulting object anchor to the guide through the Dynamics 365 Guides PC app.

-4. After the operator opens the guide on HoloLens 2, the device searches for the object in the real-world environment.
-Once HoloLens recognizes the real-world object, the operator is automatically taken to the first step of the guide.

 ## Requirements